Are you a new patient interested in us contacting you to schedule an appointment?

 Need a prescription refill?
 Call your pharmacy first.
 If no refills are available at your pharmacy, call 419.475.4449.
 We require 5 days notice for all medication refills.

 Prevention programs that teach social-emotional life skills and age-appropriate alcohol, tobacco and drug education to reduce anxiety, addiction and violence are available to schools and community groups throughout Lucas County.
-Programs are 10-12 weeks long and are taught to the whole classroom weekly for forty-five minutes to an hour.
+Programs run 10-12 weeks and are taught to whole classrooms or other groups weekly for forty-five minutes to an hour.

 Mental health and physical health are connected.
 Make sure your body is cared for too.
 Currently accepting new patients!